best-practice-and-impact/ons-spark/ons-spark/spark-functions/date-functions.md

 ## Date functions

 Handling dates is tricky in most programming languages, and Spark is no exception.
 This article gives examples of a few date functions, including interval, which is not well documented in PySpark.
-This article was written in December and so we have decided to make our examples festive!Note that this is far from exhaustive; see the links in Further Resources for more information which explain dates in more detail.
+This page was written in December and so we have decided to make our examples festive!
+Note that this is far from exhaustive; see the links in Further Resources for more information which explain dates in more detail.
 To demonstrate the date functions we first need to start a Spark session and read in the Animal Rescue data:

 ````{tabs}